pzuboff/pzuboff/README.md

-### Hi there
+### Hi there :wave:
-I'm Pavel, Data Scientist and SQL enthusiast from Moscow, Russia 🪆
+I'm Pavel, Data Scientist and SQL enthusiast from Moscow, Russia :ru:

 - 🔭 I’m currently looking for a job
 <!--